-- 52. The SPSP has been implemented in all territorial boards and the Golden Jubilee National Hospital (GJNH).
+- 59. The SGHD set up the Scottish Patient Safety Alliance (SPSA) in 2007, bringing together the Scottish Government, NHS QIS, health boards and special boards, professional bodies, patient experts and other groups.
+The SPSA launched the Scottish Patient Safety Programme (SPSP) in 2007.
+NHS QIS coordinates the programme and aims to use evidence-based tools and techniques to: - reduce healthcare associated infections (HAIs) - reduce adverse surgical incidents - reduce adverse drug events - improve critical care outcomes - improve care received on general wards - improve the organisational and leadership culture on safety. - 60.
+The SPSP has been implemented in all territorial boards and the Golden Jubilee National Hospital (GJNH).
 It builds on work in Tayside, Ayrshire and Arran and Dumfries and Galloway as part of the UK Safer Patients Initiative.
 The SPSP has been implemented in acute hospitals initially but will be rolled out to include community and primary care services.
 NHS boards and the GJNH are expected to have identified an executive lead and a SPSP manager and set up multidisciplinary teams to drive local improvements in five identified workstreams.
 Boards are expected to be working towards the overall aims and goals for the SPSP.
 They may have agreed a local action plan (which may be a stand-alone plan or integrated with other local plans) and have systems to measure improvements.
-Boards are not required to submit any plans to the SGHD or NHS QIS. - 53.
+Boards are not required to submit any plans to the SGHD or NHS QIS. - 61.
 Boards are expected to submit information on progress against the national measures, with supporting narrative, to the Institute for Healthcare Improvement (NHS QIS' technical partner) on a monthly basis.
 This information is intended to be used by boards themselves as part of continuous improvement and is not reported publicly.
 The key focus of the SPSP is developing a safety culture in boards and promoting self-assessment and continuous improvement, rather than implementing national performance management arrangements.
-Better Health, Better Care states that by March 2010 improvements in patient safety in the NHS will include moving to 'a quality improvement and safety culture in our hospitals underpinned by the capability and capacity required to sustain this culture over the long term'. - 54.
-Controlled drugs New UK regulations on the management of controlled drugs came into place in Scotland in March 2007, following the Shipman review.
-The three key elements of the new regulations are: the appointment of Accountable Officers; cooperation between health bodies and other organisations in relation to controlled drugs; and new powers of entry and inspection.
-By July 2007, all NHS and special health boards were required to have identified an Accountable Officer.
-The Accountable Officer is responsible for a range of measures relating to monitoring the safe use and management of controlled drugs and taking appropriate action where necessary. - 55.
-Use of antibiotics Inappropriate use of antibiotics is linked with increased HAI resistance to antibiotics.
-Guidelines on Antimicrobial Prescribing Policy and Practice in Scotland were issued to boards in 2005.
-Further guidance was published in February 2008 in the Scottish Management of Antimicrobial Resistance Action Plan (ScotMarap).
-All boards are expected to have an antimicrobial management team that covers primary and acute care. - 56.
-HAI NHS QIS published updated HAI standards in March 2008 and will be carrying out reviews against these standards in 2009/10.
-A Health Department Letter issued in 2005 stated that all boards should have an infection control manager who is a board member or directly accountable to a board member.
-The infection control manager should have overall responsibility for management processes and risk assessment relating to all aspects of infection control.
-The HDL states that the scale of the role will mean that this should be a full time, or close to full time, role in most boards.
-The Infection
+Better Health, Better Care states that by March 2010 improvements in patient safety in the NHS will include moving to 'a quality improvement and safety culture in our hospitals underpinned by the capability and capacity required to sustain this culture over the long term'.